-Data privacy has become a hot topic in recent years.
-Companies have become increasingly aware of the risks associated with collecting and storing customer data.
+Data privacy is a hot topic.
+Companies are more aware than ever of the risks associated with collecting and storing customer data.
 In the wake of high-profile data breaches at companies like Equifax and Facebook, the Cambridge Analytica scandal, and GDPR making headlines, consumers have become warier about sharing their personal information with businesses.
 84% of customers will actively abandon an online purchase if their data is sent over an insecure connection.

-So with data privacy at the forefront of consumers’ minds, marketers must find new, more efficient ways to engage with them and engender trust in their brand.
+So with data privacy at the forefront of consumers’ minds, marketers must find new, more efficient ways to engage and gain trust for their brand.

 What is data privacy?